February 03, 2020 / Business

 Jennifer Lesea is the owner of Jen Lesea Designs based out of Colorado.

+Take a moment for free site registration to access all our exclusive jewelry business content.
 Check out these other great jewelry business tips:

 Tips to Nail Your Jewelry Sales Elevator Pitch